Ideas for making space in the smallest room

 So often in bathrooms we don’t think to use the free wall space – make the most of it by attaching as many things to this as you can.
 Soap dishes and dispensers can be hung above the sink and below the mirror, as can toothbrush holders and tumblers.
 The Stick ‘N’ Lock range of wire baskets is really easy to install and doesn’t require any tools: place near your shower or bath for instant access to your most used toiletries.

 For the smaller bathroom, two-in-one items are a great choice.
 Think a toilet roll holder that’s also a toilet brush, such as this sleek stainless steel one from Cooke & Lewis.
-Or how about shelving that has a towel rail built underneath it?
 Double towel rails can be a good solution when a bathroom has to be shared by several people.

 Pick pretty storage